id-studiolab/Connected-Interaction-Kit/docs/components/time-of-flight-distance-sensor/time-of-flight-distance-sensor.md

 ## Preparation

 This Distance Sensor communicates with your microcontroller using a protocol called [I²C](../../glossary/glossary).
-To work, it must be connected to a port labeled **I²C** on the BitsyExpander Board.
+To work, it must be connected to a port labeled **I²C** on the Expander Board.
 You will need to include the `adafruit_bus_device` [library](../../glossary/glossary) in your code to read data via I²C and the `adafruit_vl53l0x` library to control the [VL53L0X](https://www.adafruit.com/product/3317) sensor itself.

-These libraries should already be installed on the ItsyBitsy Microcontroller included in your kit, so you don't need to worry about installing them yourself.
+These libraries should already be installed on the Microcontroller included in your kit, so you don't need to worry about installing them yourself.

 {: .highlight }
 You can verify that these libraries are installed by ensuring a folder named `adafruit_bus_device` and a file called `adafruit_vl53l0x.mpy` are present in the `lib` folder of your `CIRCUITPY` drive.
 If not, download Adafruit's Library Bundle for Version 8.x [here](https://circuitpython.org/libraries).
 Extract the needed file and folder from the bundle and place them in the `lib` folder on your microcontroller.
 You can learn more about libraries and their use in the [Glossary](../../glossary/glossary) or the [Tutorials](../../Tutorials).